Paula Vesala

-Paula Julia Vesala (born December 10, 1981) is a Finnish singer-songwriter, actress, and playwright.
+Paula Julia Vesala (born December 10, 1981) is a Finnish singer-songwriter.
 She was one of two singers and main lyricist in the pop rock duo PMMP along with Mira Luoti.
-Her solo career began in 2015 under the stage name "Vesala".
+Her solo career began in 2015 under the stage name Vesala.
 She has composed songs for other well-known Finnish artists such as Vesa-Matti Loiri, Jenni Vartiainen, and Antti Tuisku.

 Career

 Education

 Vesala attended the Sibelius Academy in Helsinki, where she studied music education and classical singing as well as the piano and violin.
 Since 2011, she has studied dramaturgy at the Helsinki Theatre Academy and later at University of California, Los Angeles.
 Her 10-minute play "English Lesson" was chosen among seven others as one of the best in the national Theater Masters 10-minute playwriting competition.